weilonge/fathom/docs/using.rst

    var dom = jsdom.jsdom("<html><head>...</html>"));
    // Tell the ruleset which DOM to run against, yielding a factbase about the document: var facts = rules.against(dom);
-   // A DOM subtree can be passed in instead, if you like: var subtreeFacts = rules.against(dom.body.firstElementChild);

-Then, pull the answers out of the factbase: in this case, we want the max-scoring title, which the ruleset conveniently stores under the "title" output key:
+After running a tree or subtree through, pull the answers out of the factbase: in this case, we want the max-scoring title, which the ruleset conveniently stores under the "title" output key:

 .. code-block:: js